clungu/clungu.github.io/_posts/2020-06-14-Replicating_a_famous_optmisation_gif.md

     elif __is_single_dimension(np.squeeze(_x)) and __is_single_dimension(np.squeeze(_y)):
         def __squeeze(_x):
             """
-            We need to reduce the redundant 1 domensions from shapes like (3, 1, 2) to (3, 2),
+            We need to reduce the redundant 1 dimensions from shapes like (3, 1, 2) to (3, 2),
             but at the same time, making sure we don't end up with scalar values (going from (1, 1) to a shape ())

             We need at least a shape of (1,)